 And regarding sensitive breasts?
 "Avoid impact movements, such as jumping, running, rapid changes of body position or movements that involve the chest muscles," recommends Sharne.
 Think controlled and slow movements and exercises in the first few weeks after giving birth.

-Another aspect often overlooked, as it not directly linked to the changes of the body during or after pregnancy, is your lack of energy.
-Many women after pregnancy face an increased energy demand due to milk production, a lack of sleep and emotional demands of being a parent.
-That means, recovery periods after training sessions should be a little bit longer and the training duration should be rather short and focused in order not to lose training motivation, suggests Gerry.
+Another aspect often overlooked, as it's not directly linked to the changes of the body during or after pregnancy, is your lack of energy.
+Many new moms face an increased energy demand due to milk production, a lack of sleep and the emotional demands of being a parent.
+That means, recovery periods after training sessions should be a bit longer, and the training duration should be shorter and more focused in order to avoid losing training motivation, Sharne suggests.

-He recommends that you wait at least a month, to six weeks before you start formal exercise if you have had a natural birth, and six to eight if you have a surgical birth.
+He recommends waiting at least 6 weeks before starting formal exercise if you’ve had a natural birth, and 8 - 12 weeks for surgical births.

 Sharne recommends the following home exercises if you've had a natural birth:

 Place both feet flat on the ground with your knees at a 90-degree angle.
 Place both hands on your thighs and slowly lift your fingers and chest towards your knee.
 Then slowly lower your body back down.